A topic from the subject of Kinetics in Chemistry.

 Materials:

-1. Fill each container with water to the same level.
+1. Using a graduated cylinder, fill each container with the same volume of water.

-3. Add one piece of the tablet to each container.
+3. Add one piece of the tablet (of a specific size) to each container.

 Share on: